GreptimeTeam/greptimedb-ingester-erl/README.md

 * `auth`:  authentication options,  `{auth, {basic, #{username => <<"greptime_user">>, password => <<"greptime_pwd">>}}}` for example.

 ### Write and datatypes
+The metric name can be a string or binary.
+If you want to set the database, the metric name can be set in the form of `{dbname, metric}`.
+The data will be written into `greptime-public` by default.

 Write each row by `greptimedb:write/3` function.
 Every row contains: